jesuscc1993/python-scripts/folder-icon-generators/README.md

 ## Description

-Python script that generates folder icons for each folder.<br>
+Iterates folders and generates icons for each one.<br>
 Each different script will generate these icons from different sources.<br>
 Windows only.